Bandicoots on the Flight Path

 An exciting Chain of Ponds Initiative - borne of inspiring conversations between collaborators, helping transform the Moonee Ponds Creek into an iconic Melbourne waterway.

-This project is in its early stages and based around Rick van Keulen's 'Marsupial Masterpiece' at Iramoo Grasslands.
-The thinking is to plant 4 or 5 bandicoots on Parks Victoria and Melbourne airport land over 3-5 years.
+This project is inspired by Rick van Keulen's 'Marsupial Masterpiece' at Iramoo Wildflower Grasslands Reserve.
+We're planting 4 or 5 giant bandicoots on Parks Victoria and Melbourne airport land over 2-3 years.

 These Bandicoot grassland icons will be part of the nearby works at the Woodlands Historic Park to upgrade the Moonee Ponds Creek ‘Bandicoots to Bay’ Shared Trail including the Wurundjeri Murrup Gurrong Yan (Spiritual Creek Walk), Woodlands Historic Park, Greenvale.